What Is Cash Flow?

 3. Knowing Your Cash Flow Frees Up Your Concentration

 No business owner can deny the connection between anxiety and uncertainty.
 The less you know, the more you worry about the future.
-These fears will decrease significantly, however, when you can safely say you have your cash flow under control.
+However, these fears will decrease significantly when you can safely say you have your cash flow under control.
 When you aren’t constantly worrying about your financial health, you can finally direct your full attention to what you do best: growing your business.
 Just think of how much more you could get done each day if your mind wasn’t burdened by anxiety.

-Yes, it will likely take time to fix the holes in your cash flow and properly prepare for upcoming investments.
+Yes, it will likely take time to fix the holes in your cash flow and adequately prepare for future investments.
 But the sooner you identify your shortcomings, the sooner you can fix them and get back to generating revenue.

 4. Being Cash Flow Positive Helps You Access Business Loans